maartenba/myget-documentation/myget-enterprise/management-dashboard.md

-# MyGet Enterprise
+# Management dashboard

 [MyGet Enterprise](http://www.myget.org/enterprise) contains everything MyGet has to offer, hosted on a dedicated URL for your team.
 It comes with an additional management dashboard that can be used to manage everything related to the team such as feeds, users, quota, account policies and so forth.

-Let's go over the available management options that are available to administrators of the Enterprise account.
+Let's go over the available options that are available to administrators of the Enterprise account through the management dashboard.

 ## Statistics